goabstract/Marketing-for-Engineers/README.md

 * [9 Pricing Strategies to Explode Your Revenue (Backed by Psychology)](https://sumo.com/stories/marketing-pricing-strategies) by Nico Moreno.
 * [Hacking Competitive Pricing Analysis with Scraping](https://www.matthewbarby.com/competitive-pricing-analysis/) by Matthew Barby.

+## 👩‍💻 Authors
+**Marketing for Engineers** collection is created and maintained by [Flawless App](https://flawlessapp.io/) team:
+* Lisa Dziuba (lisa@flawlessapp.io)
+* Ahmed Sulaiman (ahmed@flawlessapp.io)

+All great articles, awesome tools and other shiny things for growing your products were done by independent authors and companies.

+## 💗 Contributing
+We would love you to contribute to **Marketing for Engineers** collection!
+Please, check the CONTRIBUTING guidelines for more information.

+## License